LeToNode/Play2.0-CN-doc/detailledTopics/assets/AssetsGoogleClosureCompiler.md

 ## Entry Points

 By default, any Javascript file not prepended by an underscore will be compiled.
 This behavior can be changed in `project/Build.scala` by overriding the `javascriptEntryPoints` key.
-This key holds a `Seq[File]`, and you can use a `PathFinder` to help you define this list.
+This key holds a `PathFinder`.

 For example, to compile only `.js` file from the `app/assets/javascripts/main` directory:
 ```
 val main = PlayProject(appName, appVersion, mainLang = SCALA).settings(
    javascriptEntryPoints <<= baseDirectory(base =>
-      (base / "app" / "assets" / "javascripts" / "main" ** "*.js").get
+      base / "app" / "assets" / "javascripts" / "main" ** "*.js"
    )
 )
 ```